Myopia (Short-Sighted) Control

 Myopia is also called short sightedness.
 This generally means that distance vision is blurry and occurs when the eyeball is longer than normal.
 Prescription changes happen as a result of the length of the eye increasing.
 The eye is growing too big, too fast!

 This accelerated growth alters the structure of the eye.
+The KEY measurement is the legnth of the eyball, not the strength of the glasses.
 The retina and optic nerves are stretched during the process.
 The result is that people who are highly myopic have a higher life long risk of blindness from several causes of ocular pathology.

-The global incidence of myopia is increasing in both how many children develop myopia and how high their prescription is.
+The global incidence of myopia is increasing!
+More children are developing myopia and then more than their parents did.

 Low levels of short-sightedness are an inconvenience with people requiring glasses or contacts to see clearly.
 Higher levels of short sightedness increase a person’s risk of developing potentially blinding conditions.
 These including retinal detachments and myopic degeneration of the central vision.